Zhenyu001225/LLMs-Acceleration/README.md

 ## LLMs Acceleration Paper List
-This list of papers is categorized by technology.
+Here is the list of papers categorized by technology.

 A list categorized by conference will be added in the future.

 <table border=0 cellpadding=0 cellspacing=0 >
 	<col width="10%" style='mso-width-source:userset;mso-width-alt:26080'>
 	<col width="65%" style='mso-width-source:userset;mso-width-alt:26080'>